Mrcubix/osu-collectionsdb-merger/README.md

 ## Instruction

-**Warning**: Make a backup of your scores.db in case something wrong happen
+**Warning**: Make a backup of your collections.db in case something wrong happen

 Copy original scores.db to ./input/collections.db
 Copy Other scores.db to ./input/collections**1**.db